-As we all know, coffee is one of the most popular drink.
+As we all know, coffee is one of the most popular drinks.
 But it creates lots of waste from used grounds.
-So, scientists found a new approach to reducing this waste and help address another environmental problem.
+So, scientists found a new approach to reducing this waste and helping address another environmental problem.
 They combined some spent coffee grounds in a foam filter.
 It can remove harmful lead and mercury from water.

-Restaurants, food beverages and people at home produce millions of ton used coffee grounds.
-Some of the waste goes to landfills and some of them use as fertilizer or mix with animals food.
 So, scientists are now studying to use this possible material for water remediation.
 They show that powder made from spent coffee grounds can rid water of heavy metal ions, which can cause health problems.
-Still, there is an additional step is require to separate the powder from the purified water.
+Still, another step is required to separate the powder from the purified water.

 Scientists said, “Because coffee is immobilize, it is easy to handle and discard after use without any additional steps.”